- About Homelessness

 Help individuals and families experiencing homelessness address issues that may impede access to housing (such as credit history, arrears, and legal issues).
 Program-related case management and services are an essential component of rapid re-housing programs.
 These services must be guided by the unique needs and wants of individuals and families experiencing homelessness.
 One function of rapid re-housing case management is to immediately begin to address such issues as credit history, evictions, arrears, and legal issues that may prevent a household from being able to obtain a lease.
 Programs should still work to find housing for households with challenging histories because, in some cases, a program may be able to negotiate with a landlord to overlook an unfavorable credit or rental history.
 In other cases, a program can work to have some debts removed by paying arrearages or by working with creditors to remove items from credit history.

 Help individuals and families negotiate manageable and appropriate lease agreements with landlords.
 One of the most important functions of rapid re-housing case management is to help households negotiate manageable lease agreements with landlords and to help households understand their rights and responsibilities as tenants.
-It is imperative that any lease agreement provides the tenant with the same rights and responsibilities as a typical community lease holder and that the financial terms of the lease are such that the household has a reasonable ability to assume rental costs once financial support ends.
-Effective programs also make themselves available to both tenants and landlords to resolve disputes and issues that may arise, as well as provide tenants with skills necessary to be a good tenant and develop positive relations with the landlord.
+It is imperative that any lease agreement provides the tenant with the same rights and responsibilities as a typical lease holder and that the financial terms of the lease are such that the household has a reasonable ability to assume rental costs once financial support ends (keeping in mind that in the majority of cases, even households with no income at move-in retain their housing).
+Effective programs also make themselves available to both tenants and landlords to resolve disputes and issues that may arise, as well as provide tenants with skills necessary to be good tenants and develop positive relations with the landlord.
 In instances when eviction is threatened, effective programs will help the household negotiate and relocate to another unit with another landlord without an eviction, if necessary.

 Monitor participants’ housing stability and be available to resolve crises, at a minimum during the time rapid re-housing assistance is provided.
 While services are voluntary, it is appropriate and essential that program staff is able to monitor the progress of participants’ housing stability and be available to assist in the resolution of any crises that threaten that stability.
 This could include employment issues, barriers to benefits, transportation challenges, and family conflict.
 A program’s ability to intervene or assist a household after a family or individual has transitioned off financial assistance can be integral to ongoing housing stability and preventing a recurrence of homelessness.

 Provide or assist the household with connections to resources that help them improve their safety and well-being and achieve their long-term goals.
 This includes providing or ensuring that the household has access to resources related to benefits, employment and community-based services (if needed/appropriate) so that they can sustain rent payments independently when rental assistance ends.
 It is not necessary that all services provided to a household originate within the agency providing financial assistance.
-A successful rapid re-housing program has relationships with and linkages to other service providers, benefits counselors, employment agencies, and community-based services.
+A successful rapid re-housing program has relationships with and linkages to other service providers, benefits counselors, and employment agencies.
 Again, depending on unique needs and preferences, a household should have access to programs and services that will offer them the opportunity to achieve both short- and long-term well-being and stability.
-While a rapid re-housing program should provide opportunities for a household to access services they may want or need, a household’s housing should never be contingent on participation in a service plan.
+While a rapid re-housing program should provide opportunities for a household to access services they may want or need, a household’s housing should never be contingent on participation in a service plan (unless otherwise required by statute or regulation).

 Ensure that services provided are client-directed, respectful of individuals’ rights to self-determination, and voluntary.
 Unless basic, program-related case management is required by statute or regulation, participation in services should not be required to receive rapid re-housing assistance.
 Regardless of the depth and breadth of case management and services available, all services provided must be client-directed, meaning they are respectful of individuals’ rights to self-determination.
 Services and case management compliance should be voluntary, unless required by statute or regulation for the program’s funding stream.
 Participation in additional services should never be a requirement for a household to receive rapid re-housing assistance.